 Ms. Taylor has extensive experience in community development and legislative activities, Prior to joining COSCDA; Dianne served as director for the National Community Development Association (NCDA).
 She worked for five years in planning and community development for the town of Warrenton, VA, as well as serving as housing development specialist in Pittsburgh, PA.
 She holds a M.S. in community economic development from New Hampshire College and a B.A. in urban planning/community organizing from the University of Pittsburgh.

 Josh Shumaker leads COSCDA’s government relations as Director of Advocacy and Federal Programs.
-Representing COSCDA’s three mission areas of community development, housing, and homelessness, he engages national stakeholders to ensure federal resources and policies adequately respond to state and local needs.
+Representing COSCDA’s four mission areas of community development, housing, homelessness, and disaster recovery, he engages national stakeholders to ensure federal resources and policies adequately respond to state and local needs.
 Prior to joining COSCDA, Josh served in a similar role with the National Association of Development Organizations (NADO).
 He also has experience in working with local governments on community and infrastructure development initiatives in his home state of Tennessee.
 Josh holds degrees from Wofford College and the University of Memphis.

 Angel Billingsley, Operations and Office Manager, is the key administrative support person for COSCDA.
 Her responsibilities include data base and web management, conference and training logistics, technical assistant for IT solutions, and membership.